 Uzanbazar & Panbazar: The Best of Vintage Guwahati

 If you simply walk from Uzanbazar to Bharalumukh along the bank of the river Brahmaputra, you will not only come across several major attractions of Guwahati but will also get some of the best riverine landscapes if you are into photography.
 This area is full of colonial-era Assam Type houses and several major landmarks.
 The Assam State Museum is nearby, and so is the planetarium.
 The boats leave from here to the other side and also to Umananda, the temple island in the middle of the river.
-Many major education and administrative institutions are located in this area too such as the iconic Cotton College (oldest college in the region), Dighali Pukhuru (man-made lake with boating facilities), and the Guwahati Highcourt.
+Many major education and administrative institutions are located in this area too such as the iconic Cotton College (the oldest college in the region), Dighali Pukhuru (man-made lake with boating facilities, which was once a naval dockyard connected to Brahmaputra), and the Guwahati Highcourt.
+It will be better if you can find someone to take you around and tell obscure stories about the forgotten history of the city.
+I recently added a morning event by Guwahati Walks and got some interesting nuggets about Guwahati’s history that even I did not know.
+You can also get in touch with them and figure out if they have an event during your visit.

 Major Viewpoints in Guwahati